 • Poodle Health Issues Are Doodle Health Issues

-To understand what diseases all Doodles are prone to, we need to cover the most common Poodle health issues.
+To understand what diseases and health problems all Doodles are prone to, we need to cover the most common Poodle health issues.
 Because Poodles are the parent pups to all other Doodles, their health inevitably determines a lot.

 Poodle Diseases